Arponnar Is the Closest You’ll Get To Eating at a Burmese Auntie’s House

 Anyone with a Burmese relative will feel a sense of familiarity the minute they step into Arponnar in Willesden.
-There’s the reassuring drone of a Burmese radio station in the background as an elder monologues about the events of the day; the intricate teak carvings of harps and Buddhist stupa and the still-prevalent framed images of Aung San Suu Kyi that dot the shelves mounted on the wall.
-And there’s a faint sizzle and unmistakeable aroma of ngapi, the nation’s distinctive shrimp paste hitting hot oil.
+There’s the reassuring drone of a Burmese radio station in the background, as an elder monologues about the events of the day; the intricate teak carvings of harps and Buddhist stupa; and the still-prevalent framed images of Aung San Suu Kyi that dot the shelves mounted on the wall.
+And there’s a faint sizzle and the unmistakeable aroma of ngapi, the nation’s distinctive shrimp paste, hitting hot oil.

 Burmese restaurants are few and far between in London – the city hasn’t had a homestyle Burmese restaurant since the long-tenured Mandalay Golden Myanmar closed in 2021 – so a new arrival is understandably treated by the community as a major event.
-Arponnar (which opened in 2024) started as a lockdown project when Zarne Koko, the restaurant’s co-founder, and Thant Zin, his co-founder and the restaurant’s chef, were furloughed from their jobs.
-Their home cooking project picked up buzz in the local Burmese community, eventually growing into Saw 19 Kitchen, a catering company based out of Koko’s home in north London that supported everything from weddings and monastery events to huge fundraisers like the Raise Three Fingers fundraiser for those affected by the nation’s military coup.
+Arponnar, which opened in 2024, started as a lockdown project when co-founders Zarne Koko and Thant Zin – also the restaurant’s chef – were furloughed from their jobs.
+Their home-cooking project picked up buzz in the local Burmese community, eventually growing into Saw 19 Kitchen, a catering company based out of Koko’s home in north London that did everything from weddings and monastery events to huge fundraisers like the Raise Three Fingers festival supporting those affected by Myanmar’s military coup.

 When the opportunity came to open a restaurant, the pair pondered whether they might find more success with a format widely recognised by Londoners – a broadly “Asian” restaurant, as Koko puts it – until they decided to bet on themselves.